ibrahimseloh/Exotic-Finance-Assistant/README.md

 This will open the application in your browser at `http://localhost:8501`.

 ## API Endpoints

 ### `GET /set_gemini_key/`

-This endpoint allows you to set the Gemini API key required to interact with the model.
-You must send the key via a GET request with the `api_key` parameter.
+This endpoint allows you to set the Gemini API key to interact with the model.
+Send the key via a GET request with the `api_key` parameter.

 **Example:**